 - 309. You are the kind of person who promotes the bureau-someone who pays dividends on the time and effort a bureau invests in you. - 310.
 You print the bureau's name and phone number on all of your handouts, promotional materials, and giveaways for dates at which the bureau books you.
 Any speaker who takes the time and trouble to work with a bureau in this way makes sure that he or she is a gilt-edged investment. - 311.
 You remember that the speakers' bureau is your customer. - 312.
 You act as if the bureaus earn a commission, not as if they take a commission.
-You understand they gave you 75 percent of the fee; you did not give them 25 percent. - 313.
-You are excited to hear from the bureaus and appreciate anything they do for you. - 314.
-You are a genuine person with a burning desire to share your messages. - 315.
+You understand they gave you 75 percent of the fee; you did not give them 25 percent. - You are excited to hear from the bureaus and appreciate anything they do for you. - You are a genuine person with a burning desire to share your messages. - 315.
 You are not afraid of a little advice.
-You know there is room to grow and are open to learning. - 316.
-You ask, "How can I prove to you that you will be pleased if you book me?" and listen! - 317.
+You know there is room to grow and are open to learning. - You ask, "How can I prove to you that you will be pleased if you book me?" and listen! - 317.
 You are polite and make the bureau feel they are a giant in the industry for whom you have great respect.

-40 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer 318.
-You do not have an attitude about the unfairness of the world, and speakers' bureaus in particular, when they do not book you immediately.
-319. You take the time to be interested in the bureau person-not just the work, but the person.
+- 318. You do not have an attitude about the unfairness of the world, and speakers' bureaus in particular, when they do not book you immediately. - You take the time to be interested in the bureau person-not just the work, but the person.
 You take the time to connect with them on a personal level.